papb/zip/readme.md

 ## API

+### zip(folderPath, \[destinationPath\])
-### zip(folderPath: string, destinationPath?: string): Promise<string>
+> *TypeScript signature:* `zip(folderPath: string, destinationPath?: string): Promise<string>`

 Creates a zip archive of the given folder, saving it in `destinationPath`.
 If `destinationPath` is not given, the zip file will be saved as `output.zip` in a freshly-created temporary folder.

-This function returns the absolute path to the generated zip file.
+This async function returns the absolute path to the generated zip file.

+### zipContents(folderPath, \[destinationPath\])
-### zipContents(folderPath: string, destinationPath?: string): Promise<string>
+> *TypeScript signature:* `zipContents(folderPath: string, destinationPath?: string): Promise<string>`

 Creates a zip archive of the contents of the given folder, saving it in `destinationPath`.
 If `destinationPath` is not given, the zip file will be saved as `output.zip` in a freshly-created temporary folder.

-This function returns the absolute path to the generated zip file.
+This async function returns the absolute path to the generated zip file.

+### unzip(zipFilePath, \[destinationContainerPath\])
-### unzip(zipFilePath: string, destinationContainerPath?: string): Promise<string>
+> *TypeScript signature:* `unzip(zipFilePath: string, destinationContainerPath?: string): Promise<string>`

 Extracts the zip file in `zipFilePath` into the folder specified in `destinationContainerPath`.
 If `destinationContainerPath` is not given, a freshly-created temporary folder will be used as container.

-This function returns the absolute path to the destination container folder.
+This async function returns the absolute path to the destination container folder.

 ## License